 You'll need excellent interpersonal skills, the ability to inspire confidence and a methodical and thorough approach to work to succeed as an insurance risk surveyor

-Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for personal items, properties or sites.
-They undertake commercial and personal surveys and prepare and present reports for insurance underwriters.
+As an insurance risk surveyor, you'll determine the possible financial risk posed by offering insurance cover for personal items, properties or sites.
+You'll undertake commercial and personal surveys and prepare and present reports for insurance underwriters.
 These reports are used to determine whether insurance should be offered and provide advice on improvements that can be made to reduce the risk of future insurance claims.

 Types of insurance risk surveyor

 Insurance risk surveyors, also known as risk consultants, risk control surveyors and risk control advisers, work for general insurance companies, brokers or firms of specialist surveyors.
 They normally specialise in one of the following areas: